andrewcampagnagit/dolphin/GUIDE.md

 **Instruction blocks**\
-Multiple instruction blocks make up a deployment and when processed are refered to as **stages** which are the raw shell commands that actually do the resource creation.
+Multiple instruction blocks make up a deployment and when processed are refered to as stage which are the raw shell commands that actually do the resource creation.

 ```json